 Converting annual pension for lump sum at retirement can reduce the capital value of your pension benefits

-If you wish to slow down your pension build up the 50/50 section of the LGPS allows you to pay half your normal contributions and build up half your normal pension whilst still retaining full life and ill health cover
+If you wish to slow down your pension build up, the 50/50 section of the L G P S allows you to pay half your normal contributions and build up half your normal pension whilst still retaining full life and ill health cover

-If you opt out of the LGPS with the right to a deferred benefit you will not be able to aggregate your benefits should you re-join the LGPS at a later date
+If you opt out of the L G P S with the right to a deferred benefit you will not be able to aggregate your benefits if you re-join the L G P S.

-If you have any questions about your LGPS membership or benefits, please contact: Pension Fund to enter their own details.
+If you have any questions about your L G P S membership or benefits, please contact: Pension Fund to enter their own details.

+Disclaimer

+This factsheet provides an overview of the L T A rules at April 2020.
+It should not be treated as a complete and authoritative statement of the law.
+The rules governing L T A can be complex and are subject to change.
+If you are unsure how to proceed you are advised to obtain specialist independent financial advice.